 Few customers will pay you anything over a bare minimum without having a great relationship forming or established.
-People like to do business with people they like.
+Bottom line is, people like to do business with people that they like.
 What does it take to establish an A+ relationship with customers?

 Consider just a few of the following items for starters.

-- Call customer back within one to two hours of their call to you.
+- Call customers back within one to two hours of their call to you.

 - Treat customers with respect; allow questions and objections to bring out your consulting best!

 - Bring something “new” to the customer’s attention that they may not know about their own situation, company or industry.